futurefabric/govuk-prototyping-rails/README.md

 Let's say we want to make a page that lives at http://localhost:3000/contact

-To do this, you would first generate a controller for it:
+To do this, you would first generate a controller for it.
+In your command line:

 ```
 rails generate controller contact index